 OzU students who are interested in SEMP must follow specific steps.
 Students may find step by step introduction to the program and application process below.

 SEMP (Swiss Institutions) applications and placements are evaluated under global exchange programs.
-Each Fall Semester, OzU International Office conducts information and sends informative emails to communicate the most up-to-date information about exchange programs and welcomes applications within the announced period.
+Each Fall Semester, OzU International Exchange Programs Office conducts information and sends informative emails to communicate the most up-to-date information about exchange programs and welcomes applications within the announced period.

 The recommended exchange semester for OzU undergraduate students is typically the third year of their studies. Özyeğin students are not suggested to attend the exchange programs during their last term prior to graduation.
 First year students who have completed at least 30 credits with a CGPA 2.80 or above may apply for exchange programs.
-Upon submitting the application, eligible students will be interviewed by the Program Coordinators and the International Office.
+Upon submitting the application, eligible students will be interviewed by the Program Coordinators and the International Exchange Programs Office.

 Students who have been successfully placed by the Faculty Jury must maintain CGPA 2.80 or above and complete 60 credits before departure.
-Placed applicants will be officially nominated by OzU International Office to the host institutions.
+Placed applicants will be officially nominated by OzU International Exchange Programs Office to the host institutions.
 Only then, students will apply directly to the host institution as an exchange student.
 Applicants are responsible of following the deadlines, visa process, housing reservations, health insurance and etc. Students must demonstrate sufficient level of language proficiency in line with the requirements of partner institutions.

 Upon receiving the acceptance letter from the host institution, students must apply for a student visa.
-While the student visa application process is solely the responsibility of the applicant, OzU IO will provide visa support letter for candidates.
+While the student visa application process is solely the responsibility of the applicant, OzU IEP will provide visa support letter for candidates.

 For academic recognition, SEMP students must fill out the Learning Agreement (Study Plan) signed both by the host institution and Özyeğin University.
 The Learning Agreement guarantees the transfer and recognition of credits earned during exchange.
 Students must agree on a Learning Agreement with their Exchange Program Coordinators and receive approval before they depart for SEMP.
 Any changes made to the original study plan during the exchange period must be approved by the Program Coordinator.
 Transfer of credits earned during the exchange towards Özyeğin University graduation requirements can only be completed with the decision of the respective Faculty/School/Institute board decision after the official transcript from the host institution has been received.